 Out of this tiny kitchen come laudatory renditions of American/Global dishes bursting with flavor.
 Oenophiles, take note.
 The carefully selected wines served here, many from small-batch independent producers, can be heavenly.
 It is a wonderful place to unwind, take in some music on special nights, and indulge.
 The small bar is great for networking, too.
 Recent food tastings here have included Luisanna’s amazing Veal Meatballs, Cheese & Charcuterie Platter, Duck Wontons, Duck Confit, a wonderful Fettuccine Carbonara; Mushroom & Pea Risotto, and Baked Cod with Vierge Sauce.
 There is live entertainment.
 Check ahead for updates.
 Open Monday thru Saturday for happy hour and dinner starting at 4:30 p.m.

-(Morris Gut is a restaurant marketing consultant and former restaurant trade magazine editor, tracking and writing about the food and dining scene in greater Westchester for 30 years.
-Call 235-6591, firstname.lastname@example.org)
+(Morris Gut is a restaurant marketing consultant and former restaurant trade magazine editor.
+He has been tracking and writing about the food and dining scene in greater Westchester for 30 years.
+He may be reached at: 914-235-6591.
+E-mail: firstname.lastname@example.org)